Webastronaut/benchmark-asprilo-golog/README.md

 ## Running Benchmarks

-To replicate the results you have to make sure you installed [clingo 5.4](https://github.com/potassco/clingo) on a cluster of your choice (I ran the benchmarks on a cluster with Linux, Intel Xeon E5-2650v4 processors with 2.20GHz and 64 GB memory).
+To replicate the results you have to make sure you installed [clingo 5.4](https://github.com/potassco/clingo) on a cluster of your choice (I ran the benchmarks on a [cluster](https://www.cs.uni-potsdam.de/bs/research/labs.html) where each node runs Debian 9 and has 64 GB of memory and two Intel Xeon E5-2650v4 processors with 2.20GHz).

 The folder `benchmark-tool` contains the test instances as well as the necessary configuration files.
 The test instances are located in the folder `benchmark-tool/benchmarks/`.
 Configuration files can be found in `benchmark-tool/runscripts/`.